debarsh1/MyBharat/README.md

 "MyBharat" will be an open-source project, and it will be released under the [MIT License](LICENSE).
 So, in the future, you'll be free to use, modify, and distribute it!

-That's it, future Class 10 pals!
-Thanks for your interest in "MyBharat."
 Stay tuned for the official release, and you'll soon be able to download it and experience the awesomeness of this all-in-one app for India. 🇮🇳✨